 The integration of developed ICTs in rural parts of Nigeria is still a new explo- rative area that is currently gaining momentum.
 The findings of this study show that the technological-, organisation- and environmental-related factors have significantly con- tributed to the determination of factors influencing the successful integration of developed ICTs by rural SMEs.
 Similar to all the empirical studies conducted in the context of developing countries in the literature; this study has some limitations.
 First, this study lacks a sampling framework which motivated the need to employ the snowball sampling methods which could be a source of bias in the research study.
 This means that the generalisations of the findings as shown throughout the study should be established with absolute care.
-The study was conducted in less developed countries, which means that its findings may be difficult to generalise, particularly in the context of developed countries that are within the same region, particularly those in the western part of Africa (e.g., Ghana, Sierra Leone, and Togo).
+The study was conducted in less developed countries, which means that its findings may be difficult to generalise, particularly in the context of developed countries due to contextual issues and technological differences.
+On the contrary, some findings can be generalised to some countries that are within the same region, particularly those in the western part of Africa (e.g., Ghana, Sierra Leone, and Togo).